spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 "Display" on the main SPM menu pane, select "M/EEG", then select one of these files.
-You will be able to review the preprocessing steps as a pipeline from the "History" section of the "Info" tab, and can view single trials by selecting one of the EEG, MEG (magnetometer) or MPLANAR (gradiometer) tabs (see other chapters for how to use the buttons in the M/EEG Review window).
+You will be able to review the preprocessing steps as a pipeline from the "History" section of the "Info" tab, and can view single trials by selecting one of the EEG, MEG (magnetometer) tabs (see other chapters for how to use the buttons in the M/EEG Review window).

 ### Merging (concatenating runs)